tiiuae/Falcon-H1/readme.md

 ### 🔧 llama.cpp

 Refer to the model cards of our GGUF models and follow the installation instructions to run the model with `llama.cpp`.
-Until our changes gets merged, you can use [our public fork of llama.cpp](https://github.com/tiiuae/llama.cpp-Falcon-H1)
+Until our changes gets merged, you can use [our public fork of llama.cpp](https://github.com/tiiuae/llama.cpp-Falcon-H1).

+All official GGUF files can be found on [our official Hugging Face collection](https://huggingface.co/collections/tiiuae/falcon-h1-6819f2795bc406da60fab8df).

 ---